dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/multiple-file-processing.md

 func addResultFilter(_ filter:DSCapturedResultFilter) -> BOOL
 ```

-## removeResultFilter

-Removes a `DSCapturedResultFilter` that has been configured for the Capture Vision Router via the `addResultFilter` method.

 **Parameters**

 `filter`: An object of [`DSCapturedResultFilter`](../core/basic-structures/captured-result-filter.md).

 **Return Value**

-A BOOL value that indicates whether the result filter is removed successfully.
+A BOOL value that indicates whether the result filter is added successfully.

+## removeResultFilter

+Removes a `DSCapturedResultFilter` that has been configured for the Capture Vision Router via the `addResultFilter` method.

 <div class="sample-code-prefix"></div>
 >- Objective-C